-Released by One Little Indian Records in 2015.
+Released in 2015 on One Little Indian Records

 Album opener, “Stonemilker”, takes place 9 months before the separation, when Bjork is beginning to notice the connection with her partner starting to close.
 As the album cover depicts, she is an “open-chested” individual who never hesitates to share her feelings and emotions.
 Her partner, on the other hand, has “coagulated”; getting him to share is like “milking a stone”, causing the relationship to fall out of balance.

 The emotional core of this album is not the lyrics, however, but the strings.
 Plenty of modern music utilizes strings to embellish and adorn songs, but for Vulnicura, the strings form the very basis for the songs themselves.
 This is all too apparent on “Stonemilker”.
-The strings on this song are gorgeous and so emotionally expressive that her soulful vocals and lyrics only feel like their beautiful accompaniment.
+The strings on this song are gorgeous and so emotionally expressive that her soulful vocals and lyrics only feel like a beautiful accompaniment to the strings.
 Even the minimal beats on the song melt and dissipate into the open spaces left by the strings; instead of carrying the rhythm they just follow the flow of the orchestrations.

 Taking place 4 months later, “Lionsong” demonstrates the complex emotions of not knowing whether or not the relationship will recover or continue to crumble.
 “Maybe he will come out of this, maybe he won’t […] I’d just like to know”.
 Sometimes it’s much preferable to know that a relationship is going to end so that you can prepare yourself, rather than feeling like a helpless bystander watching your partner distance herself more and more.